Practica Motorized Rope Pump

 Goal 6: Clean water and sanitation

-Small-scale farmers, small remote rural communities, households
+Small-scale farmers, small remote rural communities, and households.

 Practica has published a manual on how to install and maintain a non-motorized rope pump, which can be adapted for the motorized version with the addition of an engine.
 The rope pump can be built locally using repurposed or purchased materials, including rope, pistons, a wheel, belt, pulley, and 1-2 HP engine.
 The fuel added is also important, depending on the type of engine, as poor-quality refining may cause engine fouling.